-Based on the 2009 World Economic Forum rankings on a scale from 1 (banks need more money) to 7 (banks are generally sound), Canada pick up the gold with a score of 6.7/7, New Zealand the silver with 6.6/7, and Australia the bronze with 6.6/7.
-The U.S. come in at 108th with a score of 4.7/7, and the U.K. are 126th with a score of 3.8/7.
+Based on the 2009 World Economic Forum rankings on a scale from 1 (banks need more money) to 7 (banks are generally sound), Canada picks up the gold with a score of 6.7/7, New Zealand the silver with 6.6/7, and Australia the bronze with 6.6/7.
+The U.S. comes in at 108th with a rating of 4.7/7, and the U.K. is 126th with a score of 3.8/7.
 Resilient financial systems are crucial for economic stability, and unstable or unregulated systems were the main culprits in the 2008 financial crisis.

 13. Unemployment Levels

 Based on 2015 figures, Qatar gets the gold with 0.4%, Cambodia the silver with 0.5%, and Belarus, according to their 2014 data, get the bronze with 0.7%.
 By March 2016, Australia’s unemployment rate is 5.8%, slightly worse from its 31st ranking in 2013 with 5.7%.
 In 2013, the U.K. and U.S. were 44th and 45th with 7.3% each, but as of July 2016, the U.K. has improved their rate to 4.9%, and the U.S. have improved theirs to 5.0% by April 2016.
 Relative to the rest of the world, Australia is declining regarding unemployment too.